 Certain statements contained in this MD&A constitute forward-looking information within the meaning of Canadian securities laws.
 Forward-looking statements are provided for the purposes of assisting the reader in understanding the REIT's financial performance, financial position and cash flows as at and for the periods ended on certain dates and to present information about management's current expectations and plans relating to the future and readers are cautioned such statements may not be appropriate for other purposes.
 Forward-looking information may relate to future results, performance, achievements, events, prospects or opportunities for the REIT or the real estate industry and may include statements regarding the financial position, business strategy, budgets, litigation, projected costs, capital expenditures, financial results, occupancy levels, average monthly rents, taxes, plans and objectives of or involving the REIT.
-Particularly, statements regarding future geographic diversification, determinations of investment property fair values, property repair and maintenance expenditures, the REIT's ability to meet its obligations, including with respect to the matters described at "Future Outlook" are forward-looking statements.
-In some cases, forward-looking information can be identified by such terms such as "may", "might", "will", "could", "should", "would", "occur", "expect", "potential", "continue", "likely", "schedule", or the negative thereof or other similar expressions concerning matters are not historical facts.
+Particularly, statements regarding future geographic diversification, determinations of investment property fair values, property repair and maintenance expenditures, the REIT's ability to meet its obligations, including with respect to the matters described at "Outlook" are forward-looking statements.
+In some cases, forward-looking information can be identified by such terms such as "may", "might", "will", "could", "should", "would", "expect", "plan", "anticipate", "believe", "intend", "seek", "aim", "estimate", "target", "goal", "project", "predict", "forecast", "potential", "continue", "likely", "schedule", or the negative thereof or other similar expressions concerning matters are not historical facts.